dichevk/Twitter-Dashboard/README.md

 # Twitter-Dashboard
-A simple twitter dashboard that analyzes tweets and makes graphs out of it
+A simple twitter dashboard that analyzes tweets and generates graphs